public information

 We also maintain a number of hardcopy collections of records and electronic databases for use by staff, these include:

-• Project files (e.g. land acquisition, land planning, land development, land disposal)
+• project files (eg: land acquisition, land planning, land development, land disposal)

-• Administration files (e.g. finance, strategic planning, information technology)
+• administration files (eg: finance, strategic planning, information technology)

-• Human resource management files
+• human resource management files

+Active files are held on site or with project managers, while non-current files are stored in an offsite commercial storage facility.
 Electronic databases contain largely project information.
-They are networked to staff and are maintained by our Information Systems Branch.
+They are networked to staff and are maintained by our Information and Communications Technology Branch.

 Public access to information